sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 ![img](img/LMT2.jpg)

 This is exactly what these four camera Look transforms do, meaning clients can have the desired look of the K1S1 DRT that colorists love to grade with, and still have the show remain ACES compliant.
-With that in mind, we can supply all of the these camera DRT Look Transforms as CLF and DCTL files for use in an ACES workflow in programs such as Davinci Resolve.
+With that in mind, we can supply all of the these camera DRT Look Transforms as CLF and DCTL files for use in an ACES workflow in programs such as DaVinci Resolve.

 # Offline Edit